Kimruano/BankManagementSystem/README.md

 # BankManagementSystem

 ## Overview
-This is an object oriented programming (OOP) bank management system project.
+This is an object-oriented programming (OOP) bank management system project.

 The entities are:
 - Personal Information